-- o The cost for travel and registration fees to attend CACFP Federal, State, local, national or regional conferences.
+- Meetings and conferences - The cost for travel and registration fees to attend CACFP Federal, State, local, national or regional conferences.
 Travel and registration fees to attend meetings or conferences for which CACFP is only a portion of a larger child and adult care related agenda require specific prior written approval.
-Travel for meetings and conferences, hosting meetings and conferences are unallowable. - Membership, subscriptions, and professional organization activities - The cost for membership is civic, business, technical and professional organizations and subscriptions to professional and technical periodicals related to the Program. - With specific prior written approval of Food and Nutrition Service Regional Office (FNSRO), the cost public or nonprofit organizations memberships in civic or community organizations. - With specific prior written approval, membership in discount warehouse buying clubs when the membership will be used strictly for the CE and will save the Program money. - Costs of individual memberships in professional organizations, for-profit organizations memberships in civic or community organizations, all other costs of membership in allowable organizations and individual or personal subscriptions are unallowable.

-- Participant training and other participant support costs - o the cost of training, including materials and supplies, meals, lodging, travel, speaker fees, child care services, substitute employees to cover Program duties for employees required to attend training.
+Travel for meetings and conferences, hosting meetings and conferences are unallowable. - Membership, subscriptions, and professional organization activities - The cost for membership is civic, business, technical and professional organizations and subscriptions to professional and technical periodicals related to the Program. - With specific prior written approval of Food and Nutrition Service Regional Office (FNSRO), the cost public or nonprofit organizations memberships in civic or community organizations. - With specific prior written approval, membership in discount warehouse buying clubs when the membership will be used strictly for the CE and will save the Program money. - Costs of individual memberships in professional organizations, for-profit organizations memberships in civic or community organizations, all other costs of membership in allowable organizations and individual or personal subscriptions are unallowable. - Participant training and other participant support costs - o The cost of training, including materials and supplies, meals, lodging, travel, speaker fees, child care services, substitute employees to cover Program duties for employees required to attend training.
 These costs can be operating or administrative, reference FNS Instruction 796-2 #30 for specifics.
 The cost of training on wellness efforts, including the promotion of physical activity and limiting the use of electronic media may be an allowable meeting and conference cost. - CEs must ensure the costs meet requirements of the FNS Instruction and the quality of the meal service is not jeopardized by using Program funds towards wellness efforts.
-Motivational speakers, social events, entertainment, flowers, etc. are unallowable.
+Motivational speakers, social events, entertainment, flowers, etc. are unallowable. - Travel - o The cost of Program travel.
+Reference FNS Instruction 796-2, #39 for the various allowable forms of travel costs, including those that are unallowable.